 - Confidentiality – you’ll be sharing confidential information with the developer about your business and how you do it – you want to make sure this remains confidential so the developer doesn’t share it with another company they are working with.

 - Statement of Work – this is where you, in detail, outline what is expected of the developer, what milestones they are to hit, what you expect in the final product, and any other minute details of the project and engagement.

 - Boilerplate Provisions – these are the provisions that should be in every contract – such as disclaimer of warranties, assignment, governing law, indemnification, infringement remedy, force majeure, notices, etc.

 Let us Help.

 This is a high level overview of what should be in an application development agreement.
 There are many other nuances, and these agreements should be drafted and negotiated with the help of an experienced attorney.

-Kader Law can help you understand what you need to do, guide you through application development contracts with our Outside General Counsel offering.
+Kader Law can help you understand what you need to do, guide you through software development contracts with our Outside Counsel offering.
 If you’re interested in connecting, feel free to contact us.

 This post is not legal advice, and does not establish any attorney client privilege between Law Office of K.S.
 Kader, PLLC and you, the reader.